 Marie Thérèse Coincoin

-Marie Thérèse, called Coincoin, a freed slave in colonial Natchitoches, is an icon of American slavery and Louisiana’s Creole culture.
-As a bondswoman who became a free planter and entrepreneur, she symbolizes female self-determination in a world that imposed economic, legal, and sexual subservience on all women.
-As the mother of two diverse sets of children born between 1759 and 1785, she personifies the way slavery undermined the stability of slave families.
-Her successes and those of her offspring reflect the critical skills needed by free people of color to navigate political and racial currents in antebellum Louisiana.
-Two of their institutions—Melrose Plantation and St. Augustine’s Church on Isle Brevelle, founded by her sons Louis Metoyer and Nicolas Augustin Metoyer—are historical landmarks that preserve Cane River’s Creole culture.
+Marie Thérèse, called Coincoin, a formerly enslaved woman freed in colonial Natchitoches, is an icon of American slavery and Louisiana’s Creole culture.
+As an enslaved woman who became a free planter and entrepreneur, she symbolizes female self-determination in a world that imposed economic, legal, and sexual subservience on all women.
+As the mother of two diverse sets of children born between 1759 and 1785, she personifies the way slavery undermined the stability of enslaved families.
+Her successes and those of her children reflect the critical skills needed by free people of color to navigate political and racial currents in antebellum Louisiana.
+Two institutions founded by Coincoin’s sons Louis Metoyer and Nicolas Augustin Metoyer—Melrose Plantation and St. Augustine Church on Isle Brevelle—are historical landmarks that preserve Cane River’s Creole culture.

 Coincoin’s life straddled three political regimes: French, Spanish, and American.
 Each significantly affected her.
-At her birth in 1742, Louisiana was a French colony in which the Code Noir governed Africans and their offspring.
-The code’s respect for families allowed her African-born parents, known only by their baptismal names François and Marie Françoise, to marry in a Catholic ceremony in 1736.
-It also enabled them to keep their family intact through twenty-two years of marriage.
-However, the economic interests of slaveholders, also protected by the Code, offered few opportunities to escape servitude.
-Thus, economic realities split Coincoin’s birth family after the deaths of her parents and her master’s widow, Mme.
-Louis Juchereau de St. Denis, in an epidemic when Coincoin was sixteen.
-While the ethnic African origins of Coincoin’s parents go unstated in extant records, the African names they gave to her and four siblings (Coincoin, Dgimby, Choera, Chocra, and Yancdose) provide clues that linguists are now exploring.
+At her birth in 1742, Louisiana was a French colony in which the Code Noir governed Africans and their descendants.
+As a result of the code’s encouragement of families, her African-born parents—known only by their baptismal names François and Marie Françoise—married in a Catholic ceremony in 1736.
+The Code Noir also enabled them to keep their family intact through twenty-two years of marriage.
+However, the economic interests of enslavers, also protected by the code, offered few opportunities to escape slavery.
+Thus, economic realities split Coincoin’s birth family after the deaths of her parents and their enslaver, Manuela Sánchez Navarro y Gomes Mascorro (widow of Louis Juchereau de St. Denis) during an epidemic when Coincoin was sixteen.
+While the ethnic African origins of Coincoin’s parents go unstated in extant records, the African names they gave to her and her four siblings (Coincoin, Dgimby, Choera, Chocra, and Yancdose) provide clues that linguists are now exploring.